 Creamed Spinach

-When I make creamed spinach, I am transported back to a few special dinners at the quaint House of Prime Rib, an old San Francisco restaurant that has served the same menu since 1949.
-Dinner started with a simple lettuce salad with julienned beets made at the table served along with a warm crusty loaf of sourdough bread and a generous ramekin of butter.
+Whenever I make creamed spinach, I’m instantly taken back to a few magical dinners at San Francisco’s House of Prime Rib, that beloved old-school restaurant that’s been serving the same comforting menu since 1949.
+Every meal there felt special.
+It always began with a simple lettuce salad tossed right at the table with julienned beets, served alongside a warm, crusty loaf of sourdough and a generous ramekin of butter.

 INGREDIENTS: